DigiPie/DigiCourse/README.md

 ### Local server setup
 1. Run this project on your local server by using `node bin\www` for Linux or `node bin/www` for Windows.
-2. Open `localhost:3000` in your web browser and you should see the project's landing web page.
+2. Open `localhost:3000/insert` in your web browser and you should see a form submission web page.
 3. Stop the server by using `CTRL + C`.

 # Acknowledgements